fbrcode/gsheet-python-postgres/README.md

-# Seaber : Demo account (using Google Sheets)
+# Data import (using Google Sheets)

-In order to build up an account with sample data with the intent of application demonstration for clients.
-This process allows reading initial data and settings from google sheets source and trigger a process to fill up the database.
+Allow reading data from google sheets source and trigger a process to fill up a PostgreSQL database.

 ## Google Sheet setup

 A google sheet with a defined structure must exist and be shared by link to be readable by this app.

+Create any new google sheet and load stock data based on google analytics function.

+*Amazon stocks*
+=googlefinance("AMZN","all", DATE(2020,1,1), DATE(2020,12,30), "DAILY")

+*Apple stocks*
+=googlefinance("AAPL","all", DATE(2020,1,1), DATE(2020,12,30), "DAILY")

+Fill tabs with the data you want and name them properly.

 ![google-sheet-sample](img/google-sheet-sample.png "Google Sheet Sample Setup")

+> Note : Remind to grab the google-sheet-id, tab names and the range to capture.

+Also share the sheet to anyone with the link to be able to read the data.

 ## Environment settings